foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab_dsp1.rst

   Used with ``-Xdsp``.
 Provides low level intrinsic support for ARC EM DSP instructions.

-  Programs written using this API execute natively on an ARC EM processor with DSP extensions and can also be emulated on x86 Windows hosts.
+  Programs written using this API execute natively on an ARC EM processor with DSP extensions and can also be emulated on x86 Windows hosts

 * ``-Xxy``: Specifies that XY memory is available